GitLab CI Pipeline for Eleventy

 This post details the GitLab CI pipeline used for this blog, which is built with Eleventy.
 It's based on a collection of GitLab CI templates that have evolved over several years for my published NPM packages with a collection of end-to-end tests used for web applications and a few unique jobs added specifically for Eleventy and Nunjucks templates.
 It's meant as an illustration of a reasonably comprehensive CI pipeline for an Eleventy static site, maximizing the level of automated testing, leveraging built-in GitLab capabilities where practical, and optimizing parallelization and pipeline speed.

 - The CI pipeline should execute all checks that are required to confirm that the application is in an acceptable configuration for deployment.
-This includes checking multiple configurations where applicable (e.g. light/dark mode, desktop/mobile configurations, OS/platform/framework versions).
+This includes checking multiple configurations where applicable (for example light/dark mode, desktop/mobile configurations, OS/platform/framework versions).

 - CI jobs should be deterministic, with job failure meaning a failure to execute properly or an unacceptable result that should not being deployed.
-There may be jobs with interpreted results (e.g. Lighthouse performance score changes, dependency vulnerabilities), but passing jobs should mean the results were successfully generated to be interpreted.
+There may be jobs with interpreted results (for example Lighthouse performance score changes, dependency vulnerabilities), but passing jobs should mean the results were successfully generated to be interpreted.
 Jobs that fail, but allow failure, resulting in the pipeline passing are a trap to be avoided.
-This will eventually lead to not reviewing the job results, assuming the failure cause is known, and the job failing for another reason will go unnoticed.
+This can eventually leads to not reviewing the job results, assuming the failure cause is known, and the job failing for another reason goes unnoticed.

 - The pipeline should leverage built-in GitLab capabilities where appropriate.
 In this pipeline that includes analyses like code quality and some security related testing.
 There's no point in re-inventing the wheel unless there's a specific driver.